1 / 10

 Thanks to its clever Progressive Hydraulic Cushion suspension, the Citroen C4’s selling point is its superb ride quality.
 Even with 18-inch alloy wheels as standard across the range, the C4 will float happily over broken road surfaces.
 Don’t expect to clout potholes without feeling them, but it does an impressive job of smoothing out imperfections.

-One of the most impressive things about the Citroen C4 is the value for money it offers.
+There's a lot going for the Citroen C4, though, and one of its most impressive features is the value for money it offers.
 With its SUV appearance and high equipment levels, you’d expect it to be significantly pricier than alternatives.
 Prices start at less than £21,000, though, and you’d struggle to spend close to £30,000 on a petrol or diesel model.
 For comparison, a regular Ford Focus starts at £22,210 and goes up to nearly £31,000.
-Citroen’s no stranger to offering impressive pre-reg discounts, either.
+Citroen’s no stranger to offering hefty pre-reg discounts, either.

 Is the Citroen C4 right for you?